AlexandrosPanag/My_Ruby_Projects/README.md

 This citation was taken from the book "The Ruby Programming Language: Everything You Need to Know" by David Flanagan (Author), Yukihiro Matsumoto (Author) - I highly encourage everyone to read their amazing book!

+Official Ruby License can be found here: https://www.ruby-lang.org/en/about/license.txt

 | Compiler/IDE | Download Link |
 | --------------- | ---------------- |